Value of information in networked control systems subject to delay: Simulation Result

-Fig.~\ref{fig:VoI} depicts the VoI proxy trajectories \eqref{eq:aproxy VoI expression} and triggering events of two subsystems under the transmission cost $[\theta_{1},\theta_{2}]=[0.15,0.15]$.
-Triggering occurs only when the VoI function is positive.
-Under the VoI proxy-based scheduling policy \eqref{eq:aproxy VoI} presented in Fig.~\ref{fig:VoI}, the system states $x_{1}$, $x_{2}$ and their estimations $\hat{x}_{1}$, $\hat{x}_{2}$ as well as the optimal LQG control actions $u_{1}$, $u_{2}$ are shown in Fig.~\ref{fig:System dynamics}.
+Fig.~\ref{fig:VoI} depicts the VoI proxy trajectory \eqref{eq:aproxy VoI expression} and triggering events of the networked control system under the transmission cost $ \theta = 0.3 $.
+The triggering occurs only when the VoI function is positive.
+Under the VoI proxy-based scheduling policy \eqref{eq:aproxy VoI}, the system states $[x_{1}$ $x_{2}]^{\top}$, their estimation $[\hat{x}_{1}$ $\hat{x}_{2}]^{\top}$ and the optimal LQG control actions $[u_{1}$, $u_{2}]^{\top}$ are shown in Fig.~\ref{fig:System dynamics}. \\

 In Fig.~\ref{fig:Trade-off}, we compare the trade-offs between control performance and transmission rate of system under different scheduling policies.
-They are VoI proxy-based \eqref{eq:aproxy VoI}, periodical and AoI-based scheduling policies \cite{soleymani2019stochastic}, respectively.
-By increasing the transmission cost $[\theta_{1},\theta_{2}]$, the VoI-based triggering policy will decrease the transmission rate accordingly, and therefore we obtained trade-off curve of control performance with respect to transmission rate.
-In order to compare VoI proxy-based triggering policy performance with that of periodical triggering policy under same rate, the per transmission cost $[\theta_{1},\theta_{2}]$ is chosen from $[0.005,0.005]$ to $[0.175,0.175]$ with the step size $[0.017,0.017]$.
+They are VoI proxy-based \eqref{eq:aproxy VoI}, periodical and AoI-based scheduling policies \cite{soleymani2021value}, respectively.
+The transmission rate under VoI-based triggering policy decreases with the increasing transmission cost $ \theta $, therefore we obtained the trade-off curve of the control performance with respect to the transmission rates.
+In order to obtain the same transmission rate range, the transmission costs $\theta$ is chosen from $ 0$ to $0.3$ with the step size of $0.03$.
 In periodical triggering policy case, the periods are chosen as $T=\{2, 3, 4, 5,6,7\}$.
-It can be observed that the VoI proxy-based triggering policy leads to a lower average mean square error at the same transmission rate compared with the rest scheduling policies.
+It can be observed that the VoI proxy-based triggering policy leads to a lower average mean square error under the same transmission rates compared with the rest scheduling policies.